 Don’t ignore the outburst.
 When things have settled down and everything’s calm go and talk to your teenager.
 Say how you felt – so ‘I felt really hurt and upset when you spoke to me like that.’

 If you retaliated or were rude back then apologize, give them a hug and then leave it.
 But if you managed to stay calm, tell them you expect them to make amends by helping you for 20 minutes – and if you can, choose a job you can do side by side, working together.
 While they’re helping you, be friendly, and happy and chatty.
-Don’t treat it as a punishment; treat it as time to re-connect with them.
+Don’t treat it as a punishment; treat it as a time to reconnect with them.
 Once they’re done, the matter’s finished.
 So, don’t mention the rudeness again.

 So, if your teenager is rude, 3 things you can do are: